 Your dog may also need oxygen and intravenous fluid to avoid a drop in blood pressure.
 Once your dog is stabilized, they will have to be strictly monitored for a day or two.

-If your dog has ever had an allergic reaction to a vaccine or injection, this information must go into your dog’s medical file, and you must inform your veterinarian of these past reactions.
+If your dog has ever had an allergic reaction to a vaccine or injection, this information must go into your dog’s medical file, and you must inform your vet of these past reactions.
 Your vet will likely change the type of medication or exclude certain vaccinations.

 For food allergens, discuss changing your dog’s diet, and make sure to know exactly what ingredients or chemicals are used in your dog’s food.